 First, and most importantly, document internal control deficiencies as you see them.

 Why should you document control weaknesses when you initially see them?

 Second, create a standard form (if you don’t already have one) to capture control weaknesses.

 What should be in the internal control form?
 At a minimum include the following:

 After capturing the weaknesses, it’s time to communicate them.

 Material weaknesses and significant deficiencies must be communicated in writing to management and those charged with governance.
 Other deficiencies can be given verbally to management, but you must document those discussions in your work papers.

 Provide a draft of any written communications to management before issuing your final letter.
-That way if something is incorrect you can make it right (before it’s too late).
-And you’ll want to have verbal communications earlier (e.g., when you discover the control weakness); you don’t want the client to see a deficiency for the first time in the internal control letter.
+That way if something is incorrect (your client will let you know), you can make it right–before it’s too late.
+Additionally, discuss the control weakness with relevant personnel when you initially discover it.
+You don’t want to surprise the client with adverse communications in the written internal control letter.